Sungrazing comet: Other sungrazers

 About 83% of the sungrazers observed with SOHO are members of the Kreutz group.
 The other 17% contains some sporadic sungrazers, but three other related groups of comets have been identified among them: the Kracht, Marsden and Meyer groups.
 The Marsden and Kracht groups both appear to be related to comet 96P/Machholz.
 These comets have also been linked to several meteor streams, including the daytime Arietids, the delta Aquariids, and the Quadrantids.
 Linked comet orbits suggest that both Marsden and Kracht groups have a small period, on the order of five years, but the Meyer group may have intermediate- or long-period orbits.
 The Meyer group comets are typically small, faint, and never have tails.
 The Great Comet of 1680 was a sungrazer, and while used by Newton to verify Kepler's equations on orbital motion, it was not a member of any larger groups.
 However, comet C/2012 S1 (ISON), which disintegrated shortly before perihelion, had orbital elements similar to the Great Comet of 1680 and could be a second member of the group.

 Origin of sungrazing comets

 Studies show that for comets with high orbital inclinations and perihelion distances of less than about 2 astronomical units, the cumulative effect of gravitational perturbations over many orbits is adequate to reduce the perihelion distance to very small values.
 One study has suggested that Comet Hale–Bopp has about a 15% chance of eventually becoming a sungrazer.

+Types of near-Sun comets

+Sunskirters are objects "that pass within 33 solar radii of the Sun's centre, equal to half of Mercury's perihelion distance", while sungrazers are objects that reach perihelion within 3.45 solar radii (the fluid Roche limit).
+Sundivers are defined as comets with orbits that intersect the solar photosphere.